Data Sources and Coverage

 * **Where the data comes from**: ThousandEyes Cloud and Enterprise Agents and third-party provider databases.

-* **Coverage gaps**: Why some providers appear with "No Data" and how to interpret this.
+* **Coverage gaps**: Why some providers appear with "no coverage" and how to interpret this.

 * **Agent proxies**: How Cloud and Enterprise Agent data serves as a proxy for end-user experience.